 OMAHA, NE –-(Ammoland.com)- Sarah McKinley, an 18-year-old Oklahoma mother who was forced to shoot an armed intruder in her home last New Year’s Eve, has released an open letter to Nebraska residents that supports the efforts of the Nebraska Firearms Owners Association (NFOA) and other citizen groups in trying to pass a Victim Protection Act in Nebraska.

-A copy of her letter is attached or can be found at ProtectVictimsNOW.org.
+A copy of her letter is below and can also be found at ProtectVictimsNOW.org.

 On the evening of January 31, 2011, Mrs. McKinley and her infant son were home alone, as her husband had passed away just a week before after a painful fight against cancer.
 Two stalkers had chosen her as their victim and were outside her home banging on doors trying to enter.